aurorax-space/pyaurorax/README.md

 - `poetry run pytest -v` Run all tests in verbose mode
 - `poetry run pytest --collect-only` List all available tests
 - `poetry run pytest --markers` List all markers (includes builtin, plugin and per-project ones)
-- `poetry run coverage report` View test coverage report
 - `cat pytest.ini` List custom markers

-Note that the coverage report only gets updated when using the Makefile pytest targets, or when running coverage manually like `coverage run -m pytest -v`.

 You can also run Pytest against a different API.
 By default, it runs agains the staging API, but you can alternatively tell it to run against the production API, or a local instance.